tmwpengine/design_patterns_mentoring/README.md

-# factory_pattern
+# Design patterns
-Demonstrates simple factory patterns
+For mentoring purposes, simple implementations of design patterns in Python